Pegi1727/MIGM-Multilingual-Inhibition-L5-Acquisition-Inhibitory-Paradox/README.md

 *The Paradox of Inhibitory Control in Higher-Order Multilingualism: A Self-Case Study of L5 Spanish Production and the Inhibitory Gradient Framework (IGF).*

-You may update this section with full bibliographic details once the manuscript is finalized or published.

 ---

 ## License

 Add the appropriate license information here once selected.

-For example:
-- MIT License
-- CC BY 4.0
-- All Rights Reserved

 ---